corda/corda/docs/source/running-doorman.rst

 :rootStorePath: Path for the root keystore

-:approveInterval: How often to process Jira approved requests in seconds
+:approveInterval: How often to process Jira approved requests in seconds.
+This will also be added to the http header, to be use as poll interval in Corda client.

 :signInterval: How often to sign the network map in seconds